bennyhuo/KotlinBlogTranslation/original/Kotlin M13 is out!.md

 * <kotlinc modulename="com.example.mymodule"/>
 * $ kotlinc-jvm -module-name com.example.mymodule

-More information can be found here.
+More information can be found  [here](http://kotlinlang.org/docs/reference/java-interop.html#package-level-functions) .
 ### Null-safety in Java interop

-We first announced this a while ago.
-Now we can use @NotNull and @Nullable in Java and Kotlin recognizes them so that misuse results in compilation errors rather than warnings.
+We first announced this  [a while ago](http://blog.jetbrains.com/kotlin/2015/04/upcoming-change-more-null-safety-for-java/) .
+Now we can use <code>@NotNull</code> and <code>@Nullable</code> in Java and Kotlin recognizes them so that misuse results in compilation errors rather than warnings.
-As a consequence, using Java collections has become a lot safer: we can not put a null into an ArrayList<String> any more.
+As a consequence, using Java collections has become a lot safer: we can not put a <code>null</code> into an <code>ArrayList&lt;String&gt;</code> any more.
-Platform types are kept in place, because annotations are often missing and sometimes wrong (violate inheritance rules, for example), so by default no static null-checks are imposed onto Java code.
+ [Platform types](http://blog.jetbrains.com/kotlin/2014/10/making-platform-interop-even-smoother/)  are kept in place, because annotations are often missing and sometimes wrong (violate inheritance rules, for example), so by default no static null-checks are imposed onto Java code.
 External annotations are not used either, so we have spared you quite some build configuration.
 ## Libraries